 Storm Water is laden with toxins and undesirable elements.
 Yet drainage canals (pipe and open) direct these waters directly into lakes and rivers.
-In Bayfield, model rain gardens have been planted at one site to help reduce the impact of surface water outflow on the lakes and rivers.
+In Bayfield, model rain gardens have been planted at one site to help reduce the impact of surface water outflow in our lakes and rivers.

-The challenges: to convince citizens and elected officials that we can improve water quality in our lakes and river with responsible design and awareness of the consequences of careless use of drainage ditches.
+The challenges: to convince citizens and elected officials that we can improve water quality in our lakes and rivers with responsible design and awareness of the consequences of careless use of drainage ditches.

 Beaches & Roadway Debris